 Traction Uranium Corp.
 Closes First Tranche of Private Placement

 CALGARY, Alberta, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Traction Uranium Corp. (the “Company” or “Traction”) (CSE: TRAC) (OTC: TRCTF) (FRA: Z1K) is pleased to announce that it has closed the first tranche of a non-brokered private placement (the “First Tranche Private Placement”) for aggregate gross proceeds of approximately C$2,513,105.00.
+09, 2022 (GLOBE NEWSWIRE) -- Traction Uranium Corp. (the "Company" or "Traction") TRAC TRCTF (FRA: Z1K) is pleased to announce that it has closed the first tranche of a non-brokered private placement (the "First Tranche Private Placement") for aggregate gross proceeds of approximately C$2,513,105.00.

 The Company issued 7,180,300 flow-through units (each, a "Flow-Through Unit") at a price of C$0.35 per Flow-Through Unit.
 Each Flow-Through Unit consists of one (1) common share (each, a "FT Share") and one half (1/2) common share purchase warrant (each, a "FT Warrant").
 Each whole FT Warrant is exercisable into one (1) common share of the Company (each a "Share") at an exercise price of C$0.40 for a period of two years from the date of issue.